Frequently Asked Questions

 - If they had serious health problems during their lifetimes.

-We realize that many people may not have all the answers to these questions.
+We realize that many people may not have all the answers to each of these questions.
 It may be a good idea to talk to older family members before you schedule a consult.

 Please know that we will still see you, even if you have limited knowledge of your relatives' health status or are unable to have medical records released to us.